lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 ### Capturing UART output

-As described before, the UART controller has been replaces with an emulation module that has the same physical interface, but transports the characters over the debug infrastructure.
+As described before, the UART controller has been replaced with an emulation module that has the same physical interface, but transports the characters over the debug infrastructure.